konradburdzel/Frontend-To-Do-List/README.md

 ### What I learned

 Use JavaScript for dynamic add elements on website.
 Coworking with design by Figma.
+Use JavaScript for part of frontend dev app and use DOM.

 ### Continued development

 Add desktop view.
 Add backend.
+Write app in OOP.

 ## Author